jaspector

 All construction within the City of Peabody requires a building permit.

+Not all construction work requires a permit in Peabody, MA.
 The following work is generally exempt: Ordinary repairs to structures (no structural, egress, fire, energy, plumbing, or utility impact); One-story detached accessory structures (sheds, playhouses) not exceeding 120 sq ft floor area; Fences not exceeding 7 feet in height; Retaining walls not over 4 feet in height (measured footing to top), unless supporting a surcharge; Water tanks on grade, capacity not exceeding 5,000 gallons, height-to-diameter ratio not exceeding 2:1; Sidewalks and driveways not more than 30 inches above adjacent grade; Interior finish work: painting, papering, tiling, carpeting, cabinets, countertops; Prefabricated above-ground swimming pools under 24 inches deep and under 5,000 gallons; Play equipment accessory to one- and two-family residences; Window awnings in residential and utility occupancies projecting less than 54 inches.
 Note: Exempt from building permit does not mean exempt from trade permits (electrical, plumbing, gas) or zoning and planning requirements.
 Construction hours restricted by city noise ordinance: 7:00 AM-6:00 PM weekdays; 9:00 AM-6:00 PM Saturdays and holidays; no Sunday construction.
 Maximum of two roof layers permitted when re-roofing; third layer requires tear-off.
+When in doubt, confirm with the local building department before starting work.